Dollar hits one-year yen high but stocks split

 "These expectations are shining through despite concerns about the coronavirus trajectory in the US and quarter-end rebalancing that should favor bonds."

-Investors may also be biding their time ahead of a number of data releases this week and Wednesday's expected announcement of a multi-trillion-dollar infrastructure programme by the Biden administration.
+Investors may also be biding their time ahead of a number of data releases this week and Wednesday's expected announcement of a multi-trillion-dollar infrastructure program by US President Joe Biden's administration.

 Important data announcements are also due this week, with most analysts tipping the year-long rally across equities to continue this year despite recent stutters.